-If you want to develop as a learner to meet new expectations and improve your academic performance, attend Learning How to Learn, a three-part workshop series to help you connect to success.
+If you want to develop as a student to meet new expectations and improve your academic performance, attend Learning How to Learn, a workshop series to support your learning.

-- discover the science of learning to actively engage in your studies
+- Discover the science of learning to actively engage in your coursework.

-- harness your learning strengths to manage procrastination and build healthy habits
+- Reflect on your strengths to manage procrastination and build healthy habits.

 Learning How to Learn is part of the Academic Resilience Initiatives at Academic Success on the St. George Campus at the University of Toronto.
-We support academic resilience through the development of learning strategies, productivity habits, and well-being supports through group programming that fosters community and belonging.
+We support academic resilience through the development of strategies, habits and practices through group programming that fosters community and belonging.

 How The Program Works

 There are 4 workshops in this series that run weekly on Thursday afternoons from January 26 until February 16, 2023.

 How does learning happen?
 In this workshop, discover the building blocks of effective learning and how metacognition (thinking about thinking) can lead to deeper and more durable learning.

 - Understand the science of learning to enhance your study practice.

 - Move beyond superficial memorization to engage deeply in your coursework.